 68 Carlton Road

 T 0115 959 8711

-Tom Belte, Area Service Broker, explains how our small team works with over 250 vendors across the Midlands.
+Tom Belte, former Area Service Broker, explains how our small team works with over 250 vendors across the Midlands.

 “The Midlands of the UK are managed by two Big Issue distribution service points; the team who work in these offices have to cover a large geographical area with a high total of vendors.
 That means the Big Issue Vendor you will see working outside of the Bullring in Birmingham city centre or a vendor who sells in the small town of Beeston in the outskirts of Nottingham are all engaged in the foundation services, mathematically this ranges from 250 vendors between both offices.

 With that daily challenge, vendor services are managed by two full time members of staff in Birmingham and one part time member of staff in Nottingham, this shows the significance of a challenge immediately, we have to be practical and innovative in the way we bring services to our vendors.

 We have a team that is dedicated to the cause of The Big Issue Foundation; Service Brokers have to be capable of being competent with good flexibility and a high standard of hands-on support guided always at a self help model, vendors can expect to go through a journey model of service brokerage with a support plan which matches the individual needs of each vendor as well as their aspirations for the future.